-- It is easier to paint a picture to suit a frame than to find a frame to suit a picture
+- Painting a picture to suit a frame is easier than finding a frame to suit a picture.

 - A picture frame should be of the same style as the furniture in the room where it hangs.

-- The string (often wire) for hanging the picture is placed one third of the way down the back of the frame.
+- Place the string (or wire) for hanging the picture, one third of the way down the back of the frame.

-- Nowadays stretched canvases may be hung without a frame, it looks modern.
+- Stretched canvases may be hung without a frame, it looks modern.

 - A dark frame will enhance the perspective in a landscape painting.